The twistor space of ${\mathbb{R}}^{4n}$ and Berezin-Toeplitz operators

 {\bf Abstract.} A hyperk\"ahler manifold $M$ has a family of induced complex structures indexed by a two-dimensional sphere $S^2 \cong \mathbb{CP}^1$.
 The twistor space of $M$ is a complex manifold $\Tw(M)$ together with a natural holomorphic projection $\Tw(M) \to \mathbb{CP}^1$, whose fiber over each point of $\mathbb{CP}^1$ is a copy of $M$ with the corresponding induced complex structure.
-For each of these there is a Berezin-Toeplitz quantization.
-We remove one point from this sphere (corresponding to one fiber in the twistor space), and for the case of $M = \R^{4n}$, $n\in\N$, equipped with the standard hyperk\"ahler structure, we construct one quantization that, in a sense, merges and subsumes the family of quantizations parametrized by $S^2-\{ pt\}$.
+We remove one point from this sphere (corresponding to one fiber in the twistor space), and for the case of $M = \R^{4n}$, $n\in\N$, equipped with the standard hyperk\"ahler structure, we construct one quantization that replaces the family of Berezin-Toeplitz quantizations parametrized by $S^2-\{ pt\}$.
 We provide semiclassical asymptotics for this quantization.